mokksy/mokksy.dev/docs/content/docs/mokksy/stubbing.md

   }
 -->

-Java callers pass the class token directly — see the Java tab above.
+Java supports typed request bodies too.
+Pass the request class token directly, as shown in the Java tabs above, and use the Kotlin examples as the canonical shape for typed request-body matching.

 Deserialization uses Ktor's `ContentNegotiation` plugin.
 For projects that use Jackson instead of `kotlinx.serialization`, create the server with `MokksyJackson.create()` (Java API) —